Bjernson/aws-java-spring-dev-workshop/doc-module-01.md

 git clone https://github.com/aws-asean-builders/aws-java-spring-dev-workshop
 ```

-##### 2. Configure environment.
+##### 2. Configure environment (you can skip if you are using CLoud9)
-- Setup MySQL and configure username/password
+- Setup MySQL in your local machine
+- Configure username/password
-- install MySQL in your development environment, it depends on your dev OS, for example MacOs or Linux
+- Install MySQL in your development environment, it depends on your dev OS, for example MacOs or Linux
-- After installataion, create database and configure user name and password, for example (demouser/12345678)
+- After installation, create database and configure user name and password, for example (demouser/12345678)

 ```
 ## create database, user and it's privilege